dagrambraut/gathering-leto/README.md

-# SI Gathering Challenge: Template
+# The Gathering of Leto

+A wonderful demonstration of an app that just might work perfect for someone out there, somewhere.
+Part of the team challenges in SI Gathering 2020.

 ## Table of contents